Kaveesha427/IT3133/Day5/readme.md

 <div>
   <h3>2.
 How state changes work</h3>

-#When you call the setter function (e.g., setCount(5)), React:
+-When you call the setter function (e.g., setCount(5)), React:

 Updates the state value.

 Marks the component for re-render.

-#React then re-renders the component with the new state.
+-React then re-renders the component with the new state.

-#Only the component with state change is re-rendered (not the whole app).
+-Only the component with state change is re-rendered (not the whole app).
 </div>

 <div>
   <h3>3.
 Key points about state changes</h3>

-#Do not modify state directly (e.g., count = 5 → ❌).
+-Do not modify state directly (e.g., count = 5 → ❌).
 Always use the setter function (setCount).

-#State updates can be asynchronous.
+-State updates can be asynchronous.

-#You can have multiple states in one component:
+-You can have multiple states in one component:
 </div>

 <h2><b>Output</b></h2>